thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 ## Purpose

-The token-percentage-sell rule enforces a limit of the sale of tokens during a period.
-This rule sets a percentage of the token's total supply that is able to be sold per period.
-For this rule, a sell is considered a swap of an application token for an non application or chain native token.
-This can also be interpreted as an account leaving the application's ecosystem via an AMM swap.
+The token-percentage-sell rule enforces a limit on the sale of tokens during a certain time period.
+This rule sets the limit as a percentage of the token's total supply.
+For this rule, a "sell" is a swap of an application token for a token that is not part of the application (e.g. the chain native token, or a token from another application).

 ## Tokens Supported